Auditing at ALC

 Applying for audit

-- View teaching schedules for ALC undergraduate units on UD's Unit Management System.
+- View teaching schedules for ALC undergraduate units on the University of Divinity Unit Management System.

 - Email email@example.com to request approval for the unit you would like to audit.